 1993 – saw the then club instructor announce that he was no longer able to run the club and therefore St. Michael’s Karate Club would have to close.
 Ken and John at this point had been training for five years and were very reluctant to be forced to stop their karate training, they were now both ranked at 1st Kyu (third stage brown belt) and wanted to carry on the activity that was, not just something they did three times a week, but was now a way of life.
 They sought permission from KOE and KOI to continue running the club at their rank of 1st Kyu, this was duly granted.

 1994 - in the September of this year Andrew Collingwood, now the current instructor at St. Michael’s Karate Club began his training in karate.

 2014 - after twenty-three years of membership St. Michael's Karate Club left Kobe Osaka England and Kobe Osaka International.
 In July of this year the club became a member of Independent Martial Art and Sports Association (IMASA).
 It continues to train and teach in the Shitoryu/Shukokai style of karate.

 St. Michael’s Karate Club continues to build steadily.
-Today it has a membership in excess of forty-five students of all ages and grades.
+Today it has a membership in excess of thirty students of all ages and grades.

 Sensei Ken Collingwood - Yondan (4th Dan)